Questions you need to Ask your Wedding Venue

 What is Plan B if your reception or ceremony is due to be held outside and it rains?

 If you plan to get married and/or have an outside reception then you will need a carefully crafted plan for bad weather.
 Some venues will always have a marquee in place for the season which makes it easy to move under cover, others will use a function or banqueting room.
-Look carefully at all the alternatives and discuss at what point prior to the event the decision would be made to move indoors as there needs to be time for set up and decoration.
+Look carefully at all the alternatives and discuss at what point prior to the event the decision would be made to move indoors to allow time for set up and decoration.

 Are outside caterers allowed?